 This macro adds a '--enable-maintainer-mode' option to configure.
 If this is used, automake will cause "maintainer-only" rules to be turned off by default in the generated 'Makefile.in's.
-This macro is disallowed in 'Gnits' mode.
-FIXME xref.
+This macro is disallowed in 'Gnits' mode (see Chapter 18 [Gnits], page 31).